 • Nobel Laureate, Professor Shinya Yamanaka, Kyoto University, Japan, and Gladstone Institute for Cardiovascular Research, United States

-The scientific excellence of Professor Yamanaka, who received the 2012 Nobel Prize in Medicine, is in the field of induced pluripotent stem cells (iPS).
+The scientific excellence of Professor Yamanaka, who received the 2012 Nobel Prize in Medicine and the Millennium Technology Prize, is in the field of induced pluripotent stem cells (iPS).
 With Yamanaka’s help, iPS technology has also been set up at the University of Tampere, and he actively co-operates with the University of Tampere’s Centre of Excellence in Body-on Chip Research.

 Faculty of Social Sciences SOC

 • Professor Ute Frevert, Max Planck Institute, Germany

 Professor Frevert is the Director of the Center of History of Emotions at the Max Planck Institute in Berlin.
 She is a pioneer of new social history, gender history and the history of experiences in Europe.
 The research institute she directs is the world leader in its field and a partner of the Centre of Excellence in the History of Experiences (HEX) at the University of Tampere.

 Magga’s long career in social welfare has made her an invaluable expert.
 She has actively promoted the fundamental rights of the Sámi and built up their social and health services.
 She works as Executive Director of the Sámi National Health and Social Welfare Organisation.